bingyangchen/KM-software/System Design/System Design 101.md

 URN stands for Uniform Resource Name.
 It uses the urn scheme.
 URNs cannot be used to locate a resource.
 A simple example given in the diagram is composed of a namespace and a namespace-specific string.

-If you would like to learn more detail on the subject, I would recommend [W3C’s clarification](https://www.w3.org/TR/uri-clarification/).
+If you would like to learn more detail on the subject, I would recommend [W3C's clarification](https://www.w3.org/TR/uri-clarification/).

 # CI/CD

-### CI/CD Pipeline Explained in Simple Terms
+### CI/CD Pipeline

 ![[ci-cd-pipeline.jpg]]